… it all starts with Executive Engagement

 Going digital successfully means culture change – creating a culture that embraces technology along with valuable business and process knowledge.
 This means using digital solutions as a key tool for learning and continuous improvement.
 That also means trusting the data and information produced and transitioning away from legacy applications fast.
 The mandate to do this needs to come from the top.

 The Digital Journey is a program not a project.

 Going digital is a journey not a destination.
 Brock recently hosted Gartner to give us their perspective on the market and during the presentation they described the digital transformation process being similar to changing the wheels on a moving bus.
 Projects typically have a beginning, middle and end.
 Programs are a series of projects that are driven by a vision and business value that executives need to own.

 In our view, a business case with measurable return on investment is table stakes.
 In any transformational program there will be questions about ongoing value creation.
 We encourage establishing a formal governance process that steps back from the day-to-day project details and asks the big picture questions and makes necessary adjustments to goals and expectations.
 One certainty when embarking on the digital journey is change – change in technology, change in the business and more often than not change in leadership.
 We have seen many situations where there are leadership changes and along with that comes questions about investments including big technology projects.
 If the business case isn’t solid there is a real risk that the program will be shut down.

 We have advised clients when starting on their digital journey, whether it be implementing MOM/MES solutions or launching an IIOT initiative, that if their executives are not on board don’t spend the money.
 And speaking of money, our next blog is going to cover the importance of building a practical business case – with real dollars and cents – that can stand up to scrutiny and propel the digital journey forward.
 You can click here to subscribe to our blog and receive the next installation.

-In the meantime, if you’d like to learn more, please do not hesitate to reach out; let’s talk.
+In the meantime, if you’d like to learn more, please do not hesitate to reach out to Brock Solutions.